-

 Once the checklist is completed, the “Approved” button is available for the manager to capture the electronic signature.
 After approval, the “Financially Closed” button becomes available, allowing the user to go directly to the Output Status Page and change the Output from Operationally Closed (C) to Financially Closed (F).
 Once the Output is Financially Closed, the full list will be greyed out (Locked).

 The workbench Financial Closure Checklist should be used as a guide for the closure, but manual verification as per the POPP Financial Closure of Development Projects is required by the CO to ensure that all the exceptions have been considered and resolved.
 Thus, before the status of a project is changed to financially closed, the CO must complete the POPP project completion check list and must ensure that projects have zero balances.
-This check list must be signed by the Resident Representative/Head of Office or a senior official designated by the Resident Representative/Head of Office.
+This check list must be signed by the Resident Representative/Head of Office, or a senior official designated by the Resident Representative/Head of Office.